JoaquinPalacios/vite-graph-practice/README.md

 - 📊 Interactive charts for:
   - Swell data with primary and secondary swell components
-  - Advanced swell analysis with train data
+  - **Advanced D3.js swell analysis** with intelligent event tracking and arrow visualization
   - Tide data (Australia and worldwide) using D3.js for precise time-series visualization
   - Weather conditions and forecasts
 - 🎨 Smooth animations and transitions powered by D3.js and React